Can You Sue a Drunk Driver in North Carolina?

 If you or a loved one is injured in an auto accident caused by a drunk driver, please contact our car accident attorneys at (800) 525-7111 or fill out the form below for a free case evaluation.
 There are no attorney fees unless we win your case and get you financial compensation for your injuries.

 For over 30 years, Riddle & Brantley has been helping those who have been injured due to the negligence of others.
-With nearly 200 years of combined legal experience, we know what it takes to win you the compensation and justice you need and deserve.
+With more than 220+ years of combined legal experience, we know what it takes to win you the compensation and justice you need and deserve.

 We have convenient locations in Raleigh, Goldsboro, Kinston, and Jacksonville, and are ready to help.